 What can Christianity contribute to this complicated issue?
 First, the Christian view of man is entirely opposed to the communist or materialist view.
 Christianity boldly claims that man has intrinsic dignity by virtue of his spiritual nature.
 We are more than bodily creatures, but are rather created for a higher purpose.
-Communism was essentially an assault to human dignity and thus inevitably was doomed to fail, one could say.
-However, now that Communism has disappeared, the question remains how to build a healthy free-market system on the ruins left behind?
-The paper will argue that enforcing private property rights and introducing democratic institutions is insufficient.
+Communism was essentially an assault on human dignity and thus inevitably was doomed to fail.
+However, now that Communism has disappeared, the question remains how to build a healthy free-market system on the ruins left behind.
+Croatias experience suggests that enforcing private property rights and introducing democratic institutions is insufficient.
 In Croatia, the necessary structures are in place, but there is still widespread corruption and foreign investment tends to go elsewhere.
+This case demonstrates the wisdom of Catholic social teaching, which stresses the indispensability of a healthy moral culture.

 Collapse of Communism

-The collapse of Communism in Central and Eastern Europe in 1989 was not expected by Western elites and policymakers.
+Few Western elites or policymakers expected the collapse of Communism in Central and Eastern Europe in 1989.
 Many experts were simply not aware of how vulnerable the communist order had become.
 As the quintessential insider Robert Gates put it, “I know of no one in or outside of government who predicted early in 1989 that before the next presidential election Eastern Europe would be free, Germany united in NATO, and the Soviet Union an artifact of history.”
 Experience has shown that the re-integration of Europe has proved to be much more complicated than the removal of political barriers.
-As the historian Norman Davies observed, “it turned out the Iron Curtain could not be as easily dismissed from peoples minds as it was dismantled on the ground.
+As historian Norman Davies observed, “it turned out the Iron Curtain could not be as easily dismissed from peoples minds as it was dismantled on the ground.
 Mentalities changed slowest of all.”

 In his analysis of why Communism failed and finally collapsed in Europe, Blessed Pope John Paul II mentions the inefficiency of the economic model as well as the flagrant violations of workers rights, but says that “the true cause of the new developments was the spiritual void brought about by atheism...
 Marxism had promised to uproot the need for God from the human heart, but the results have shown that it is not possible to succeed in this without throwing the heart into turmoil.”
 Despite the philosophical flaws of Marxist ideology, the fact remains that the phenomenon of Communism lasted for decades.
 Following World War II it took the victorious western powers considerable time to come fully to terms with the dangers represented by communist totalitarianism.
 For a time, they even tried to convince themselves that the Soviet Union could become a responsible ally.
 Only after Moscows brutal suppression of the fragile democracies of Eastern Europe and its emergence as a global threat did they fully grasp the geo-political necessity of containing communist expansion.